MobileTeleSystems/data-rentgen/README.rst

 .. |pre-commit.ci| image:: https://results.pre-commit.ci/badge/github/MobileTeleSystems/data-rentgen/develop.svg
     :target: https://results.pre-commit.ci/latest/github/MobileTeleSystems/data-rentgen/develop

-What is DataRentgen?
+What is Data.Rentgen?
 --------------------

-DataRentgen is a DataLineage service compatible with `OpenLineage <https://openlineage.io/>`_ specification.
+Data.Rentgen is a DataLineage service compatible with `OpenLineage <https://openlineage.io/>`_ specification.

 **Note**: service is under active development, and is not ready to use.